- Cuckoo Stud

 - Splash Orpington, large >

-- Choc, Choc Cuckoo & Mauve Orpington large
+- Choc & Choc Cuckoo Orpington large

 - Choc Crele, Choc Partridge and Choc Birchen large size